ajohnsonbuck/PDF-combiner/README.md

 Simple, lightweight GUI app for merging PDFs into a single file.

 # Description
+Provided as Python source code (.pyw) and Windows-executable (.exe).

-Once open, the program provides options to Add PDF files, Remove files from the existing list, move files up or down in the list, and create the final merged file at a user-specified location.
+Once open, the program provides options to Add PDF files, Remove files from the existing list, Move files up or down in the list, and Create the final merged file at a user-specified location.

 ## Getting Started